 Quadra has a relaxed, clean look and is available in bits, including corners, sides with arms, chaises and individual sections.

-This sectional looks like a great option for those who prefer slouchier, more relaxed sofas, although the lack of a corner unit does limit configurations a bit.
+This sectional looks like a great option for those who prefer slouchier, more relaxed sofas.
+You can purchase corner pieces, or individual sections with or without arms.

 The nice thing about the Crosby is that it's a modular sofa that doesn't look like a modular sofa: you can assemble the pieces together to create something that looks just like a traditional sofa—and then take them apart again when you want to rearrange them.